Why We Gather: Part I

 They gathered in community.

 In his book The Community Life of God, Milt Rodriguez makes the case that the Godhead was intended to be the model for all relationships in the church.
 In other words, the communion of the Father and the Son was characterized by the exchange of divine life between them.
-If that same divine life has now been given to His church to participate in its nature (2 Peter 1:3-4), then the same relationship that occurs within the Godhead would be replicated between the Lord and among the members of His Body (John 17:20-23).
+So if that same divine life has now been given to His church to participate in its nature (2 Peter 1:3-4), then the same relationship and interactions that occur within the Godhead would be replicated between the Lord and among the members of His Body (John 17:20-23).

 Says Rodriguez,